forestgrape/coronavirus/index.md

 #### cell receptor
 The cell entry receptor used by SARS-CoV-1 [[Jiang](#jiang)] and SARS-Cov-2 [[LiF](#lif)],[[Hoffmann](#hoffmann)] is ACE2 .
-The barrier function of the apical cell layer and in vitro cell experiments from [McCray & Co](#mccray05) show both increased apical ACE2 expression and an corresponding increased cell entry from the apical side.
+The barrier function of the apical cell layer and in vitro cell experiments from [McCray & Co](#mccray05) show both increased apical ACE2 expression and a corresponding increased cell entry from the apical side.
 [McCray & Co](#mccray05) also observed that Sars-CoV-1 exits the cell on the apical side following an apical entry with a preference of more than 1000:1.
 Similarly was observed for the common cold causing coronavirus 229E: It infects the cells, corresponding to its receptor, amino-peptidase N, expression, preferably from the apical surface [[McCray](#mccray)].
 229E exits apically with a preference of 10:1 (about 91%) for an apical entry and 5:1 (about 83%) for a basal entry.

 #### tissue distribution of ACE2
 There are two common methods to measure tissue distribution of proteins: